JDLillyPad/JDLillyPad/README.md

 ## Objective

-My interest in technology and national security has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming for employment as a SOC Analyst, Cybersecurity Analyst, Network Intrusion Analyst or Digital Forensics Analyst.
+My interest in technology and national security has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming for employment as a SOC Analyst, Cybersecurity Analyst/ Engineer, Network Intrusion Analyst or Digital Forensics Analyst.

 ## Skills